Early Years Curriculum

 Expressive art and design

 Through the environment, children are able to access and have numerous opportunities to explore and play with a wide range of media and materials.
 Children, with support and modelling from adults, are able to develop self-expression, a rich vocabulary; and a deeper understanding and ability to communicate through the arts.
+We provide a range of media and resources, which we encourage children to interact with and be creative with.
+Through adult scaffolding, modelling and support children learn how to join materials in junk modelling, they know how to mix colours to make a different colour, and they learn how to cut accurately using scissors.
+Some of our children do not have opportunity to pens and art resources at home.
+This is something we recognise and support, through opportunity in setting and/or resources sent home.

 Observation and Planning (Implementation)